White paper

 • Missed efficiency gains.
 AI has the potential to automate repetitive and time-consuming tasks, such as data entry, transaction processing, and compliance checks.
 By adopting AI, firms can significantly reduce manual labor, minimize errors, and free up valuable time for employees to focus on higher-value activities like strategic advising and client relationship management.
 A watch-and-wait approach means missing out on these efficiency gains, leading to higher operational costs and lower productivity.

 • Recruitment and retention challenges.
 The next generation of accountants and tax professionals is increasingly tech savvy and eager to work with advanced technologies.
 Firms that embrace AI can attract and retain top talent by providing opportunities to work with revolutionary tools and develop valuable skills.
-Conversely, firms that adopt a watch-and-wait stance may struggle to keep their best employees, who might seek out employers that offer a more innovative and forward-thinking work environment.
+Conversely, firms that adopt a watch-and-wait stance may struggle to keep their best employees, who might seek out employers offering a more innovative and forward-thinking work environment.

 • Delayed learning curve.
 Implementing AI involves a learning curve, during which firms need to train their staff, adjust their workflows, and fine-tune their systems.
 Early adopters have already begun this process, positioning themselves to fully capitalize on AI's benefits sooner.
 Firms that delay adoption will face a steeper learning curve when they eventually decide to implement AI, putting them at a disadvantage.